South American Healing

 How you can help us transform

 This work, this path we have chosen to walk on is our mission and purpose in life.
 It goes so much deeper than just a career choice.
-This is our life mission and deep commitment to assist ourselves as we assist others.
+It is our deep commitment to assist ourselves as we assist others.
 Our longtime vision to create a healing retreat centre was finally realized in 2010.

 Our first step to build a much needed studio space is now complete!
 This studio space will enable other facilitators including ourselves, to offer their work, in the transformational and healing arts.

 Our vision is to assist in year-round use for practices such as yoga, dance, arts and ceremonial circles.
 The cost of building this space is $20,000 Canadian, which exceeded our original planned budget for phase 1 expansion.
 For phase 2, we are truly humbled in asking for any donations to enable this vision to become a reality; any amount is not too small nor too large.
-In completing this project, participants and facilitators across North America will be recipients of ongoing healing and transformation.
+We also appreciate donating of your time and energy to help with land work, etc. In completing this project, participants and facilitators across North America will be recipients of ongoing healing and transformation.

 Please feel free to view our page on Facebook and read the testimonials there as an affirmation of our declaration.
-In much gratitude; Nubia Solano and Zora Singh, founders of Crystal Roots Retreats.
+In much gratitude; Nubia Solano & Zora Singh, founders of Crystal Roots Retreats, LuzEra Shamans.
 We express deep gratitude to individuals who have been a part of our journey thus far!
 To make a donation, click on this link ~ https://www.gofundme.com/crystalroots